6308 Monona dr, Monona WI 53513

 These skinks come from a harsh environment and as such are quite hardy creatures.
 However, like all reptiles, they are dependent on thermoregulation to control their body temperature.
 This essentially means you need to provide a hot side and a cool side to your enclosure.
 All the heat elements should be on one side and the other will be the cool side.
 This way your skink can move back and forth between the different temperatures depending on its needs.

-A basking area of 95-110 degrees should be provided.
-The rest of the enclosure can be in the 78-82 range.
-At night, temps can drop to as low as 76 degrees.
+A basking area of 115-125 degrees should be provided.
+The cool side of the enclosure can be around 84 degrees.
+At night, temps can drop to the low 70s.
 Use a good quality temperature gauge, like Zoo Meds digital temp gauge or Exo Terras Thermometer.
 The easiest way to increase the heat in your enclosure is with a Reptile basking bulb and/or an Exo terra or Zoo Med heat pad.

 Peter's Banded Sand Skinks are omnivores.
 As such, they have quite a varied diet.
 They will eat proteins, vegetables/greens and fruits.
 Variety is important.
 Don't always feed them the same things.
 Adults can be fed 2-3 times a week.
 Young skinks are better fed every other day.
 When you feed, you can give as much as they want in one sitting.
 Feed greens on a shallow dish, not directly on the substrate.
 Remove any uneaten food.

-Live bugs crickets, dubia roaches, mealworms, hornworms, etc
+Live bugs: dubia roaches, mealworms, hornworms, superworms, etc

 Canned insects, snails